RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2017-02-24-Fun-With-Sorting.md

 * We sort on the pieces of the array
 * We extract the item we wanted to sort

-Our first example might have been a bit easier to read, and is a bit shorter, but do keep the gist of this in mind, it can come in handy:
+So!
+Even if this isn't the best code to use for this particular situation, do keep the gist of this in mind, it can come in handy:

 * Create an object with the item to sort, and properties to sort on.
 Those properties might involve further logic and query results.
 * Sort on the properties in question